The Best Areas to Buy a Holiday Let in the UK

 The Cotswolds is a region renowned for its stunning rural charm, historic villages, and high-end appeal.

-As one of the best places to buy in the UK for holiday lets, it remains popular among both domestic and international tourists.
+As one of the best places to buy in the UK for a second home or holiday lets, it remains popular among both domestic and international tourists.
 The area benefits from its proximity to major cities like London, making it a go-to destination for short getaways.

 The region's combination of natural beauty and good transport links makes it a great investment opportunity if you're considering the cottages for sale in the Cotswolds.